wtfutil/wtf/README.md

 ## Running via Docker

-You can run `wtf` inside a docker container
+You can run `wtf` inside a docker container:

 ```bash
 # download the source